 - a.
-Use of Contractor's referral process; - Process in place that ensures the member's PCP receives all specialist and consulting reports and a process to ensure PCP follow-up of all referrals including EPSDT referrals for behavioral health services; - c.
-A referral plan for any member who is about to lose eligibility and who requests information on low-cost or no cost health care services or other third-party health coverages such as Medicare, as applicable; - d.
+Definition of a referral as any oral, written, faxed, or electronic request for services made by the member or member's legal guardian, family member, the Contractor, PCP, hospital, court, Tribe, IHS, Tribal 638 Facility, school, or other State or community agency. - b.
+Use of Contractor's referral process; - Process in place that ensures the member's PCP receives all specialist and consulting reports and a process to ensure PCP follow-up of all referrals including EPSDT referrals for behavioral health services; - d.
+A referral plan for any member who is about to lose eligibility and who requests information on low-cost or no cost health care services or other third-party health coverages such as Medicare, as applicable; - e.
 Requirements for referral in order to ensure member access to behavioral health services.
-Refer to the AdSS Medical Policy Manual, Policy 580; - Women shall have direct access to in-network gynecological providers, including physicians, physician assistants and nurse practitioners [42 CFR 457.1230(a), 42 CFR 438.206(b)(2)]; and f.
+Refer to the AdSS Medical Policy Manual, Policy 580; - f.
+Women shall have direct access to in-network gynecological providers, including physicians, physician assistants and nurse practitioners [42 CFR 457.1230(a), 42 CFR 438.206(b)(2)]; and - g.
 For members determined to need a specialized course of treatment or regular care monitoring, the Contractor must have a mechanism in place to allow such members to directly access a specialist (for example through a standing referral or an approved number of visits) as appropriate for the member's condition and identified needs.